Published 28th Mar. 2024

-A land of beautiful beaches, looming volcanoes, lush rainforests and technicolour coral reefs, Hawaii is easily one of God’s greatest works.
+A land of beautiful beaches, looming volcanoes, lush rainforests and technicolour coral reefs, Hawaii is easily one of God’s greatest creations (and a cracking USA holiday destination).
 But having just 24 hours to enjoy it, well, that’s like attempting to run a sub-two-hour marathon.
 Impossible unless you’re a pro.
 Fortunately, we have a team of experts who know these islands like the back of their hands.
 Stay in Maui, and you’ll get to sample the very best of this 137-island-strong state, from sunrise hikes up Haleakalā and surfing lessons along the island’s sun-drenched coastline to sunset dinners on catamarans, complimented by curious dolphins and humpback whales.
 Read on to discover how you can spend 24 hours in Hawaii…

 1